-- 12.3 Transactions whereby a discrete supply23 of non-digital services will be treated as straddling the implementation date of 1 Jan 2023 and subject to the transitional rules include supplies where: - (i) the supplier's invoice is issued before 1 Jan 202324; and - (ii) performance of services occurs and payment is received on/after 1 Jan 2023. - 12.4 A discrete supply straddling 1 Jan 2023 is subject to GST, to the extent the services are performed or the payment is made on or after 1 Jan 2023, whichever value is lower. - 12.5 If full payment is received or the services are fully performed before 1 Jan 2023, the transaction would be outside the scope of GST. - 12.6 Whereas if part of the payment is received or part of the services is performed before 1 Jan 2023, the remaining part of the payment or part of the services performed on or after 1 Jan 2023 would be subject to GST.
-GST should be accounted for on the lower of the value of the remaining payment or services performed on or after 1 Jan 2023. - 12.7 You may apportion the value of services performed on or after 1 Jan 2023 based on appropriate methods such as valuation of measurable work or your normal costing or pricing system. - 12.8 A discrete supply straddling 1 Jan 2023 should be reported in the GST return for the accounting period in which the later of the following falls: - (i) 1 Jan 2023; and

-(ii) the effective date of your GST registration.
+- 12.3 Transactions whereby a discrete supply of non-digital services will be treated as straddling the implementation date of 1 Jan 2023 and subject to the transitional rules include supplies where: - (i) the supplier's invoice is issued before 1 Jan 2023; and - (ii) performance of services occurs and payment is received on/after 1 Jan 2023. - 12.4 A discrete supply straddling 1 Jan 2023 is subject to GST, to the extent the services are performed or the payment is made on or after 1 Jan 2023, whichever value is lower. - 12.5 If full payment is received or the services are fully performed before 1 Jan 2023, the transaction would be outside the scope of GST. - 12.6 Whereas if part of the payment is received or part of the services is performed before 1 Jan 2023, the remaining part of the payment or part of the services performed on or after 1 Jan 2023 would be subject to GST.
+GST should be accounted for on the lower of the value of the remaining payment or services performed on or after 1 Jan 2023. - 12.7 You may apportion the value of services performed on or after 1 Jan 2023 based on appropriate methods such as valuation of measurable work or your normal costing or pricing system. - 12.8 A discrete supply straddling 1 Jan 2023 should be reported in the GST return for the accounting period in which the later of the following falls: - (i) 1 Jan 2023; and - (ii) the effective date of your GST registration.

-23 Discrete supplies refer to individually separate and distinct supplies, such as online examination services, legal advisory services.
+&lt;sup>23 Discrete supplies refer to individually separate and distinct supplies, such as online examination services, legal advisory services.

-24 However, if the supplier's invoice is issued before 16 Feb 2021, the services will not be subject to the transitional rules and no GST needs to be accounted.
+&lt;sup>24 However, if the supplier's invoice is issued before 16 Feb 2021, the services will not be subject to the transitional rules and no GST needs to be accounted.

-Notwithstanding that the invoice is issued and part payment is received before 1 Jan 2023, as remaining payment is received and the services are performed after 1 Jan 2023, GST will be applicable on the remaining payment received after 1 Jan 2023, as the value of the remaining payment is lower than that of the value of the services performed on or after 1 Jan 2023.
+30 Dec 2022 1 Jan 2023 2 Jan 2023 4 Jan 2023 ssuance of invoice mpiementation Receipt of remaining Non-digital and receipt of 50% part payment date payment services performed before 1 Jan 2023, as remaining payment is received and part payment is received performed after 1 Jan 2023, GST will be applicable on the remaining payment received after 1 Jan 2023, as the value of the remaining payment is lower than that of the value of the services performed on or after 1 Jan 2023.
 The GST applicable on the supply should be accounted for and reported in the Overseas Vendor's first GST return.